GNU-Ymir/Documentations/en/primitives/types.md

 }
 ```

-The error should be as follows, and this means that you will need at
+The error will be the following.
+This error means that you will need
-least 3 **`c8`** to store the value, so it doesn't fit into one
+at least 3 **`c8`** to store the value, so it doesn't fit into one
 **`c8`** :

 ```error